Mbed-TLS/mbedtls-docs/kb/development/script-coding-standards.md

 Scripts should run out of the box on a typical Unix-like system if possible.
 If the script requires some environment variables, try to set sensible defaults.

-All scripts should start with a comment that explains how to run the script.
-Printing those explanations when the script is invoked with no argument or with `--help` is a plus.
+All scripts should start with a comment that explains the purpose of the script and details of how to use it.
+All scripts should print at least a summary explanation of how to invoke the script, including a list of supported options, when invoked with `--help` as an argument.

 ### File structure